Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Introduction

-Existing works commonly apply traditional machine learning and statistical techniques, such as $K$-means clustering \cite{tordesillas2021spatiotemporal} and Empirical Dynamic Quantiles (EDQs) \cite{pena2019empirical,tordesillas2024augmented}, to monitoring data on surface displacement in the precursory failure regime, which has been proved to be one of the most direct indicators for identifying the location and timing of slope collapses \cite{intrieri2018maoxian,Carla:2019uu}.
+Existing works commonly apply traditional machine learning and statistical techniques, such as $K$-means clustering \cite{tordesillas2021spatiotemporal} and Empirical Dynamic Quantiles (EDQs) \cite{pena2019empirical,tordesillas2024augmented}, to monitoring data on surface displacement in the precursory failure regime, which has been proved to be one of the most direct indicators for identifying the location and timing of slope collapses \cite{intrieri2018maoxian,zhou2022pinpointing}.
 However, the high dimensionality and inherent spatiotemporal characteristics of such data often challenge the traditional detection methods which are built upon uni-variate time series analysis.
 As a result, the original informative, multidimensional data is frequently reduced to single dimensional data, leading to significant information loss and potentially inaccurate detection, in both spatial and temporal aspects.
-Specifically, clustering approaches primarily focus on the spatial detection of high-risk regions without considering the temporal dependencies inherent in the landslide processes.
-In contrast, studies on EDQs leverage the temporal dynamics of the displacement data but overlook the spatial correlations inside the data.
-Therefore, these existing works (1) \textit{fail to fully exploit both spatial and temporal dependencies inherited in the spatiotemporal displacement data}, (2) \textit{fail to identify the sudden changes or accelerations in displacement over time}.
-Subsequently, these limitations can lead to inaccurate detection and delay warnings, missing opportunities for timely intervention.
+Therefore, these existing works (1) \textit{fail to fully exploit both spatial and temporal dependencies inherited in the spatiotemporal displacement data}, (2) \textit{fail to identify the sudden changes or accelerations in displacement over time}, (3) \textit{fail to capture the coherent pathways of regime transitions}.
+Subsequently, these limitations result in an inability to distinguish between steady-state motion and the subtle precursors of a dynamical regime shift toward catastrophic failure, leading to inaccurate detection, missing opportunities for timely intervention.